eliseobao/carggregator/README.md

 - [Kibana] - A browser-based analytics and search dashboard for Elasticsearch.
 - [App Search] - A pre-tuned search experience for Elasticsearch.
 - [ScrapyElasticSearch] - An Scrapy pipeline which allows you to store scrapy items in Elasticsearch.
+- [dejavu] - The Missing Web UI for Elasticsearch: Import, browse and edit data with rich filters and query views, create search UIs visually.

 And of course Carggregator itself is open source with a [public repository][carggregator] on GitHub.